DocSeven/PiCluster/Ansible/ReadMe.md

 ansible all -m ping -i inventory.ini

 # or run some shell commands
-ansible all -m shell -a "hostname" ansible all -m shell -a "df -h"
+ansible all -m shell -a "hostname" -i inventory.ini ansible all -m shell -a "df -h" -i inventory.ini

 # or reboot
 ansible all -m reboot --become -i inventory.ini